Joint ventures and business partnerships

 It's worth taking legal advice to help identify your best option.
 The way you set up your joint venture affects how you run it and how any profits are shared and taxed.
 It also affects your liability if the venture goes wrong.

 Typically, each party will have to sign a confidentiality or a non-disclosure agreement.
-You may also want to consider signing a memorandum of understanding early on in the negotiations.
-This represents a commitment to the deal and agreement in principle on the main points.
+You may also want to consider signing a memorandum of understanding early in the negotiations.
+This is a commitment to the deal and agreement in principle on the main points.

 Changing your business model into a joint venture, or changing into a different type of venture, can be a challenging process.
 It is important to fully consider all of the joint venture advantages and disadvantages.